Who

 are we?

-Marin Beyond Pesticides Coalition is the coming together of 44 Marin
+Coalition, the coming together of 44 Marin organizations and businesses working

-organizations and businesses working to change the way people view and use
+to change the way people view the use of pesticides.

-Breast Cancer Watch and the Health Council of Marin under the guidance of
+Council of Marin under the guidance of Pesticide Watch, our first objective

-Pesticide Watch, our first objective was to get the County of Marin to reduce
+was to get the County of Marin to reduce the use of pesticides in public spaces

-the use of pesticides in public spaces and implement an integrated pest
+and implement an integrated pest management (IPM) strategy.

-passed the IPM Ordinance.
-Today the
+Supervisors passed the IPM Ordinance.

 Our goal today is to reduce the use of pesticides in schools and in private homes.
 A new group has formed to work with several school districts and the Marin County Office of Education to reduce pesticide use in schools.
 Kentfield School District was the first in Marin County to adopt an IPM Policy.
 The Pesticide Education Group (P.E.G.) is that new group.
 Double click on the underlined P.E.G. to see sample school policy.
 To see the full text of AB1006, Healthy Schools 2003 just click on the underlined.
 To get in touch with P.E.G. just double click P.E.G.
 President and e-mail them.
 To learn more about the national work with schools by a simple click on Schools.

-We also have introduced our Pesticide Free Zone Campaign, which consists of our Lady Bug yard sign which serves as a quiet reminder for everyone who sees it to think before applying poisonous pesticides.
+We also have introduced our Pesticide Free Zone campaign, which consists of our Lady Bug yard sign which serves as a quiet reminder for everyone who sees it to think before applying poisonous pesticides.
 For the private home we ask that individuals sign the Pesticide Free Zone Pledge.
 Several cities in Canada have enacted no cosmetic spray ordinances.
 Read the Halifzx ordinance.
 Fairfax, California enacted a Neighbor Notification ordinance.
 Read that ordinance and think how nice it would be for your community.
 But the State of California through the Department of Pesticide Regulation has challenged the law and the city is going to fight to keep the RIGHT TO KNOW.
 See the pictures from the press conference in front of City Hall on May 23, 2001.

 The City of San Anselmo is working on inaction of a Neighbor Notification ordinance.
 We applaud Boulder Colorado for their bold action of instituting Neighbor Notification.
 The Maximum penalty is $1,000 + 90 days in jail if the law is not followed.
 Read it for yourself.